abhayp2204/Ash/note.md

 # Specification 1 : IO Redirection
 ## write(>)
 - example : echo "Chloe Lock" > media.txt
+- The file should be created with permissions 0644 if it doesn't exist

 ## append(>>)

 ## read(<)
+- Error message if the input file doesn't exist

 # Specification 2 : Pipe